Home > A 2025 Guide to Schengen Visas for Spain

 • Recent passport-sized photos

-• Proof of Schengen travel insurance
+• Proof of travel insurance that meets Schengen visa travel insurance requirements.

 • Proof of accommodation